apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

 ## Front end

-Typically in systems built with Pekko, clients submit requests using a RESTful API or a gRPC API.
+Typically in systems built with Apache Pekko, clients submit requests using a RESTful API or a gRPC API.
 Either [PekkoHTTP](http://doc.pekko.io/docs/pekko-http/current/scala/http/introduction.html) or [Play Framework](https://www.playframework.com)
 are great choices for implementing an HTTP API for the front-end, [Pekko gRPC](https://doc.pekko.io/docs/pekko-grpc/current/index.html) can be used of a gRPC front end is preferred.